Juliette Fay

 I’m about to start writing a new novel and I’m slightly terrified.What makes it so gut-twisting scary?
 I really have no idea.
 I’ve done it before and survived without any noticeable scars.
 In fact, once I’d started it was rather pleasant.
 I love spinning a story, birthing the … [Read more...]

-Filed Under: Blog Tagged With: Anne Tyler, book, fiction, inspiration, novel, writing, writing process
+Blog Anne Tyler, book, fiction, inspiration, novel, writing, writing process

 Writing from the Heart of My Discomfort Zone

-Filed Under: Blog Tagged With: fiction, fiction writing, novel, research, suffering, trauma
+Blog fiction, fiction writing, novel, research, suffering, trauma

 A Book in The Drawer … Right Where It Should Be